-"Contact hour" means the same as defined in 281-subrule 21.2(12).
+"Contact hour" means the same as described in 281-Chapter 21.

-"Continuous enrollment" means a participant has not exited from the approved program as defined in the federal Workforce Innovation and Opportunity Act (WIOA 34 CFR 361.150(c)) or subsequent federal workforce training and adult education legislation.
+"Continuous enrollment" means a participant has not exited from the approved program as defined in the federal Workforce Innovation and Opportunity Act (34 CFR §361.150(c)), effective December 13, 2023.

 "Demonstrated competence" means the ability to apply the knowledge and skills required to perform critical functions specific to a program of study.
-Competencies that measure the attainment of the knowledge, skills, and abilities equivalent to a high school program of study shall be aligned with content standards for adult education as referenced in 281-paragraph 23.7(1)"c" and twenty-first century learning skills.
+Competencies that measure the attainment of the knowledge, skills, and abilities equivalent to a high school program of study are to be aligned with content standards for adult education as referenced in 877-Chapter 32 and twenty-first century learning skills.